Coping with divorce or separation

 Getting More Help

 If you feel that your loneliness is impacting on your day to day life, then it’s important that you speak to someone that you trust; this might be family and friends, or a teacher, mentor or school counsellor or your GP.
 If you find it difficult to talk about how you are feeling, you could write them a letter or send them a text.
-Support is also available through Childline, Compass BUZZ, Kooth and Recovery College Online.
+Support is also available through Childline, Compass Phoenix, Kooth and Recovery College Online.

 Getting Urgent Help